WAGO GmbH: 2000s–present

 In 2003, the company shares were bought back from Spirent PLC (formerly Bowthorpe), making WAGO into a family owned business again.
 In the 2000s, WAGO further developed existing products, notably, they improved the miniaturisation of the picoMAX connector system in 2010, in which glass fiber-reinforced plastics PAA-GF were used.
 In the same year, Sven Hohorst took over the position of managing director from his father Wolfgang Hohorst.
 In summer 2012, WAGO expanded its headquarters investing 8 million EUR on a development centre in Minden.
 In 2015, WAGO acquired a majority stake in the company M&M Software.
 The purchase of the previous development partner served the strategic orientation of the automation division.
 In the same year, WAGO generated a revenue of 718,7 million EUR and had 5,996 employees.
 In 2016, WAGO's communication centre, a customer and training centre, and a new stamping plant were completed.
 After one and a half years of construction and a total of 53 million EUR invested, this marked WAGO's latest investments around the headquarters in Minden.
 In the beginning of 2021, Sven Hohorst retired from the operational business and moved to the advisory board.
-Heiner Lang took over as Chairman of the Management Board.

 Corporate structure

 WAGO Holding GmbH is the parent company of the WAGO group.
 It primarily performs holding functions for its subsidiaries and second-tier subsidiaries.
 WAGO GmbH & Co.
 KG (formerly WAGO Kontakttechnik GmbH (under Swiss law) & Co.
 KG) is responsible for the operating business of the group, with all its subsidiaries.
 WAGO is owned by the Hohorst family.
 The headquarters of the WAGO Group is located in Minden.
 The firm's German production sites are in Minden and Sondershausen.
 Other production sites are located in Wrocław (Poland), Domdidier (Switzerland), Germantown (United States), Noida (India), Tianjin (China), Tokyo (Japan) and Tremblay-en-France (France).
-As of 2020, WAGO has about 7,500 employees, of whom about 3,750 are employed in Germany.
-2020 the company revenue amounted to 946 million EUR.
+As of 2024, WAGO has about 9,000 employees.
+2024 the company revenue amounted to 1.24 billion EUR.

 Products

 WAGO manufactures components for electrical connection and decentralised automation technology as well as interface electronics.

 The company specialises in developing products in the field of spring clamp technology.
 WAGO products are used in the automotive industry, building and lighting technology, and in mechanical and plant engineering.
 The first product was patented in 1951 with patent No. 838778.
 This was a terminal with a non-self-supporting contact insert for solid conductors.
 The clamping force was transmitted to the insulating housing.
 This was followed in 1957 by a self-supporting spring terminal with helical springs for all types of conductors (Patent No. 1095914).
 Further important product developments include the box terminal (1973), the terminal block cage clamp (1977), the push-in cage clamp (2003), and the miniaturised picoMAX system.

+Competitors in the field of terminal blocks are Harting, Phoenix Contact, and Weidmüller.